Customer small business financing solutions delivered through a single, online application.

 Several organizations service loans to small businesses that set up shop in Georgia.

 Invest Atlanta promotes several small business lending initiatives for companies based in Atlanta.
-The organization even hosts workshops and provides educational resources to improve your chance of approval.
+The organization even hosts workshops and provides educational resources to improve your chances of approval.

 Delta Community Credit Union is a great credit union option in Georgia that provides several forms of commercial lending.